vim-ctrlspace/vim-ctrlspace/README.md

 Closes all opened buffers and eventually opened workspace and leaves only one tab and one buffer, as in a fresh Vim instance.
 This is useful if you want to start creating a workspace from the very beginning.

+### `:CtrlSpaceAddProjectRoot [directory]`

+Add a passed directory as a permanent project root.
+It's useful when e.g. project root markers are missing or available on a too higher level of a hierarchy.
+If no directory has been passed the current working one is taken instead.

+### `:CtrlSpaceRemoveProjectRoot [directory]`

+Removes a passed directory from permanent project root collection.
+If no directory has been passed the current working one is taken instead.

 ## Functions